dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 ## Specifying node UIDs

-For example, if you run the following mutation
+For example, if you run this mutation:

 ```dql
    {